A Survey on Large Language Model-Based Game Agents: Multi-LLMGA Framework

 \textbf{Scalability \& Robustness.} Scaling multi-agent systems beyond small groups remains challenging.
 Early studies such as Generative Agents typically support only dozens of agents, since agents execute cognition through a sequential pipeline with a single thread.
 This serialized design becomes the bottleneck for scaling~\cite{park2023generative}.
 Project Sid addresses the per-agent bottleneck with the PIANO architecture, which runs six modules in parallel to update the agent state at different time scales.
 To prevent incoherence between simultaneous outputs, a cognitive controller~\cite{kaiya2023lyfe} selects an option from the candidate outputs of concurrent modules and transmits this decision to other modules for execution.

 During the emergence of roles, certain factors are critical for ensuring organizational stability.
 Project Sid~\cite{sid} demonstrates that social awareness plays a critical role in sustaining division of labor: when agents observe many of their peers performing one task, they are more likely to select a different one.
 Through memory and repeated behavior, these roles become reinforced, allowing agents to form stable identities such as “farmer” or “miner” and yielding a more persistent specialization structure.
 In social simulation experiments, Artificial Leviathan~\cite{leviathan} demonstrate that memory depth is the key factor for the emergence of a commonwealth (i.e., the rise of a sovereign), under which social disorder is significantly reduced.
 This suggests that memory acts as a stabilizing mechanism by turning short-term interactions into long-term understanding of agents’ relative strengths and weaknesses, thereby forming group consensus.
+Such coordination remains brittle at the level of collective behavior: an evaluation in the Melting Pot Commons Harvest game shows that LLM-augmented agents display a propensity for cooperation yet still fail to collaborate effectively under social dilemmas~\cite{mosquera2024meltingpot}.